The two most common causes of drywall seams cracking are inadequate support behind the drywall and improper taping.

 Drywall issues are always a crap shoot from the start.

-Where almost any repair project can go from a 30-minute repair, or grow into a month-long drywall drama of titanic proportions.
+Almost any repair project can go from a 30-minute job, or grow into a month-long drywall drama of titanic proportions.

 Problem #1 – Uneven Framing, No Backing, or Missing Screws